Contributed By Barnes & Thornburg LLP

 Nonetheless, federal courts have jurisdiction to interpret how ERISA applies to employee benefit plans and these interpretations can vary from geographic region to geographic region.
 The federal courts that have authority for interpreting ERISA as it applies to employers located in Michigan have generally been more employer-friendly in their interpretations.

-Terminating an employee is one of the most difficult decisions and processes facing employers and is also the most likely to result in litigation.
+Terminating an employee is one of the most difficult decisions facing employers and is also the most likely to result in litigation.

 If the employment relationship is at-will, that fact should be disclosed within the employment application and in an employee handbook at the outset of the relationship.
 Many employers also have new employees sign an acknowledgment that theirs is an at-will employment relationship.
 Care must be taken throughout employment to ensure that the at-will status is maintained.
-Best practice is to have at-will statements included in the employment application, offer letters and employee handbooks/manuals.
-These statements will make clear that the relationship is at-will, meaning either party can terminate the relationship at any time, with or without notice, for any reason or no reason.
-It is good practice to also state that the at-will relationship may not be altered except in a writing signed by the CEO or President of the company.
+Best practice is to have at-will statements included in the employment application, offer letters and employee handbooks/manuals, as well as job descriptions and annual reviews.
+These statements will make clear that either party can terminate the relationship at any time, with or without notice, for any reason or no reason.
+It is good practice to also state that the at-will relationship may not be altered except in a writing signed by the CEO or president of the company.

-Notwithstanding the ability to terminate at will employment relationships for “any or no reason,” employers are, of course, called upon to explain their termination decision.
-Most notably, in the context of a lawsuit claiming that the challenged action was discriminatory or retaliatory, many statutes permit an employer to avoid liability where they are able to articulate a legitimate, non-discriminatory (and/or non-retaliatory) basis for making their decision.
-Thus, while it could and should be enough to simply state that the employer exercised its at-will prerogative, a more successful defense would be to consider providing a reasonable explanation, often having to do with performance, misconduct, attendance or poor judgment, to name a few.
+Notwithstanding the ability to terminate at-will employment relationships for “any or no reason,” employers are often called upon to explain their termination decision.
+Most notably, in the context of a lawsuit claiming that the termination decision was discriminatory or retaliatory, many statutes permit an employer to avoid liability where they are able to articulate a legitimate, non-discriminatory (and/or non-retaliatory) basis for making their decision.
+Thus, while it could and should be enough to simply state that the employer exercised its at-will prerogative, a more successful defense would be to provide a reasonable explanation, often having to do with performance, misconduct, reduction in force, attendance or poor judgment.

 Termination of Employment by Operation of Contract

 Where the employer and employee have entered into an employment agreement, that agreement will often address how and under what circumstances the employment relationship will terminate.
 Employers are well advised to pay close attention to the language of the employment agreement, especially where there are defined terms addressing termination for “cause,” “change of control” and other provisions.
 Employees are not entitled to severance pay as a result of termination unless the employer agrees to provide it according to the terms of an agreement or policy.
-Best practices dictate that severance or separation agreements include a release and waiver of all claims against the employer (unless where release and waiver is precluded by explicit operation of law).
+Many employers offer severance pay upon termination.
+Best practices dictate that severance or separation agreements include a release and waiver of all claims against the employer (unless release and waiver is precluded by explicit operation of law).

 Separation Agreements and Releases

 Severance or separation agreements are treated as contracts, and generally subject to enforcement as such.
-Waivers by employees age 40 or over are subject to special scrutiny under the federal Age Discrimination in Employment Act (“ADEA”) which prohibits discrimination against employees age 40 or over who work for companies with 20 or more employees.
-In order for a waiver of claims to be valid under the ADEA, the release and waiver provisions must (a) be written in plain language understandable by the average individual eligible for the severance; (b) must specifically refer to ADEA claims and rights; (c) may not cover prospective or future rights or claims; (d) must be in exchange for valuable consideration in addition to any benefits or pay to which the employee was already entitled; (e) must advise the employee, in writing, to consult with an attorney before signing; (f) must provide the employee 21 days to consider the agreement, and (g) must permit the employee to revoke the agreement within seven days after it is executed by the employee.
-In the case of a group termination, i.e., involving termination of two or more employees, the additional requirement that gives the employees 45 days (not 21 days) to consider the agreement (again, with a seven-day revocation provision) must be provided.
-In addition, affected employees in the group termination scenario must be provided with a memorandum identifying (a) the class of employees eligible to receive the severance package; (b) any specific eligibility requirements for inclusion in the group termination; (c) time limits on participation; (d) the ages of all employees selected for participation in the termination program; and (e) the ages of all employees within the same job classification, division or organization who are not eligible or selected for participation in the termination program.
+Waivers by employees age 40 or over are subject to special scrutiny under the federal Age Discrimination in Employment Act (ADEA) that prohibits discrimination against employees age 40 or over who work for companies with 20 or more employees.
+In order for a waiver of claims to be valid under the ADEA, the release and waiver provisions must (i) be written in plain language understandable by the average individual eligible for the severance; (ii) must specifically refer to ADEA claims and rights; (iii) may not cover prospective or future rights or claims; (iv) must be in exchange for valuable consideration in addition to any benefits or pay to which the employee was already entitled; (v) must advise the employee, in writing, to consult with an attorney before signing; (vi) must provide the employee 21 days to consider the agreement; and (vii) must permit the employee to revoke the agreement within seven days after it is executed by the employee.
+In the case of a group termination – ie, involving termination of two or more employees – the additional requirement that gives the employees 45 days (not 21 days) to consider the agreement (again, with a seven-day revocation provision) must be provided.
+In addition, affected employees in the group termination scenario must be provided with a memorandum identifying (i) the class of employees eligible to receive the severance package; (ii) any specific eligibility requirements for inclusion in the group termination; (iii) time limits on participation; (iv) the ages of all employees selected for participation in the termination program; and (v) the ages of all employees within the same job classification, division or organization who are not eligible or selected for participation in the termination program.

 WARN Act Obligations